LA PERLA FASHION HOLDING N.V.

 NOT FOR RELEASE, PUBLICATION OR DISTRIBUTION, DIRECTLY OR INDIRECTLY, IN OR INTO THE UNITED STATES, AUSTRALIA, CANADA, JAPAN OR SOUTH AFRICA.

-Amsterdam, April 27, 2020 – La Perla Fashion Holding N.V. (the “Company” and together with its consolidated subsidiaries, the “Group”) is suspending its targets.
+Amsterdam, April 30, 2020 – La Perla Fashion Holding N.V. (the “Company” and together with its consolidated subsidiaries, the “Group”) has finalized the preparation of its consolidated financial statements for the financial year ended December 31, 2019.
+Given the unprecedented impact of COVID-19 on the business and industry, the Company is reviewing its forward looking guidance with its auditor.
+The consolidated financial statements are expected to be published mid-May 2020, in-line with applicable listing rules and as discussed with Euronext.

-As a result of the accelerated global spread of COVID-19, the Group was forced to temporarily close multiple of its own retail stores or face the closure of other points-of-sale for its merchandise.
-In addition, the production facility in Bologna, Italy, remains closed.
-With these closures, the Company is helping to protect its workforce, to interrupt chains of infection and to contain the further spread of COVID-19.

-These closures have a negative impact on the Group's sales and its earnings developments cannot be adequately determined or reliably quantified at this time.
-As a result, the Group targets of sales in excess of €130 million in 2020, a positive EBITDA in 2020 and sales of around €200 million in 2022 are suspended.

 Media contacts